JohnScience/patterns/src/idioms/module-companion.md

 * the *module-companion* `my_fn` in the type namespace,
 * the *accompanied function* `my_fn` in the value namespace.

 This can be unexpected for developers and tools.
-However, derive macros and the traits that they implement also share the name, so it is not too unexpected.
+However, derive macros and the traits that they implement also often share the name, so it is not too unexpected.

 ### Module-companion for an inherent function on a type is poorly supported